-However, it cannot be assumed that there is no causal effect either, and I’ve argued at length that in fact evidence shows there IS a clear statistical correlation between the frequently used controversial Work Capability Assessment, the withdrawal of benefits and increased mortality.
+However, it cannot and must not be assumed that there is no causal effect either, and I’ve argued at length that in fact evidence shows there IS a clear statistical correlation between the controversial Work Capability Assessment, the withdrawal of benefits and increased mortality.

 I’ve argued many times that the correlation warrants further investigation into the causes of the statistically significant increase in mortality rates of those on Employment Support Allowance.
+Sometimes correlation implies causality.
 The Government have continued to flatly deny that correlation, claiming it was based on “anecdotal” evidence.